nitro44x/cudaCPPInheritance/README.md

 # Readme

-This is a very basic example of how to blend c++ and CUDA when implementations of a pure interface.
+This is a very basic example of how to blend C++ and CUDA when you need to implement a pure virtual interface.